cdonke/CrackingTheCodingInterview/Hints.md

 ### 53 <a name="53"></a>
 It's often easiest to modify strings by going from the end of the string to the beginning.

+### 67 <a name="67"></a>
+You might find it useful to return multiple values.
+Some languages don't directly support this, but there are workarounds in essentially any language.
+What are some of those workarounds?

 ### 74 <a name="74"></a>
 Can you use O(N) additional space instead of O(N2)?
 What information do you really